 4.3 Projected Completion Date for Submittal to RevCom: December 2016

-5.1 Approximate number of people expected to be actively involved in the development of this project: 30 (based on current distribution list / team participation)
+5.1 Approximate number of people expected to be actively involved in the development of this project: 15 [note: based on current distribution list / team participation]

 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.
 The MAC is structured to support the WirelessMAN-SC, WirelessMAN-OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.

 5.2.b.
-Scope of the project: The project will amend clause 12 WirelessMAN-OFDMA system profile in IEEE Std 802.16, and if necessary, minor consequential amendments to other clauses.
-This system profile will specify operation in channel sizes less than 1.25 MHz.
+Scope of the project: The project will amend Clause 12 of IEEE Std 802.16, adding a new WirelessMAN-OFDMA TDD system profile, and if necessary, minor consequential amendments to other clauses.
+This system profile will specify operation in exclusively-licensed spectrum with channel sizes less than 1.25 MHz, including 1 MHz explicitly.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: This standard enables rapid worldwide deployment of innovative, cost-effective, and interoperable multivendor broadband wireless access products, facilitates competition in broadband access by providing alternatives to wireline broadband access, encourages consistent worldwide spectrum allocation, and accelerates the commercialization of broadband wireless access systems.
-The amendment for fixed and mobile wireless operation in channel sizes less than 1.25 MHz facilitates the development of innovative, cost-effective, and interoperable multivendor products for private licensed wireless access systems for mission critical networks.
-Applications include smart grids for transmission and distribution electric and gas utilities, smart fields and smart pipes for oil, gas and hazardous materials transport, intelligent transportation for rail and highway systems and federal, state and local uses for homeland security and environmental and seismic monitoring.
+5.4 Purpose: The amendment facilitates the development of innovative, cost-effective, and interoperable multivendor products for private licensed wireless access systems for mission critical networks.
+Applications include smart grids supporting generation, transmission, and distribution; field area networks; electric and gas utilities; smart fields and smart pipes for oil, gas and hazardous materials transport: intelligent transportation for rail and highway systems; and federal, state and local uses for homeland security and environmental and seismic monitoring.

 5.5 Need for the Project: Mission critical entities have a strong preference for private, licensed networks in VHF/UHF frequencies for their data communications needs.

 VHF / UHF licensed channels narrower than 1.25 MHz are readily available in the secondary markets at a lower cost than commercial wideband channels.
-Furthermore, narrower channels have greater propagation characteristics requiring less infrastructure while still capable of meeting capacity needs of private networks.
+Furthermore, VHF/UHF channels have superior propagation characteristics requiring less infrastructure and are capable of meeting capacity needs of private networks.

-5.6 Stakeholders for the Standard: A) Stakeholders include the end users / customers in multiple markets including electric and natural gas utilities, oil and gas companies, transportation including commercial and public rail and public sector entities including federal state and local governments.
+5.6 Stakeholders for the Standard: A) Stakeholders include the end users and customers in multiple markets, including electric and natural gas utilities, oil and gas companies, transportation including commercial and public rail, and public sector entities including federal state and local governments.

-B) Equipment manufacturers also have a vested interest in standardized products to achieve economies of scale.
+B) Equipment manufacturers also have an interest in standardized products to achieve economies of scale.

 Intellectual Property